PE, Health & Wellbeing

 - aim to develop greater awareness about dangers such as obesity, smoking and other activities that can have a detrimental impact on health and wellbeing

 We have a rich and varied curriculum and enjoy excellent resources for teaching PE.
 Each year group has 2 lessons per week – one taught indoors and the other outside.
-In summer, the children have use of our athletics facilities and swimming pool.
+From Easter until October (weather permitting), the children have use of our swimming pool.

 Our House system enables healthy in-school competition.The annual Sports Day and Mini-Olympic events are also part of House competitions.

-Parent Surveys show very high levels of satisfaction with the way we encourage the children to be active and healthy.The same is true with extracurricular provision of PE and Sport.
+Parent feedback indicates very high levels of satisfaction with the way the children are encouraged to be active and healthy.The same is true with extracurricular provision of PE and Sport.
 We offer a wide range of clubs including: Football, Basketball, Badminton, Judo, Netball, Athletics, Running, Gymnastics, Multiskills and Triathlon.
-The strength of participation is evident with 57% of pupils involved in at least one after school activity.
+The strength of participation is evident with almost 300 club places being taken up over the last 12 months.

 Our curriculum promotes healthy lifestyles through topics such as food groups, how the body works, cookery and menu planning.
 Caterlink is the WBC approved provider of school meals.
-The governors linked to the School Travel Plan, organise a number of initiatives, including ‘Walk to School Week’ where children are awarded with special badges for regularly walking to school as well as their own WOW Campaign – Walk Once Weekly.
-In addition, pupils take part in the My Journey Walking Challenge promoted by Wokingham Borough Council.
-All Year 5 pupils are offered the opportunity to participate in Bikeability training in the summer term, equipping them with the skills to travel safely, with confidence and independence,in a healthy way.
+We promote ‘Walk to School Week’ and in Year 5, every pupil is given the opportunity to participate in Bikeability training, equipping them with the skills to travel safely, with confidence and independence,in a healthy way.

 Sports Premium Grant

 Since September 2013, the government has provided additional funding to schools to improve provision of PE and sport.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
-At St. Paul's PE/Sport remains a priority and details of how we used this funding in 2016 – 2017 can be found below.
+Details of how we used this funding in 2016 – 2017 can be found below.